cbmr-data/cbmr-data.github.io/esrum/_sources/index.rst.txt

 You are also always welcome to :ref:`contact us <p_contact>` if you have questions or problems relating to the cluster, cohorts, other services or resources provided by the platform.
+Additionally, we will gladly assist with general bioinformatics issues.

 We also kindly ask that you acknowledge the use of services and resources that we provide.
 See the :ref:`acknowledgements